tock/tock/doc/reference/trd104-syscalls.md

 access that memory.
 This means, for example, that userspace may extend a buffer by calling allow with the same pointer and a longer length and such a call is not required to return an error code if `INVALID`.
+Similarly, it is possible for userspace to allow the same buffer multiple times to the kernel.
+This means, in practice, that the kernel may have multiple writeable references to the same memory and must take precautions to ensure this does not violate safety within the kernel.

 Finally, because a process conceptually relinquishes access to a buffer when it makes a Read-Write Allow call with it, a userspace API